Architects Regulation Board (ARB) Lawyers

 Defence Lawyers for Architects

-Clifford Johnston & Co. solicitors has a team of professional discipline lawyers with the expertise and knowledge to assist you if you are being investigated by the Architects Regulation Board (ARB).
-We have a national client base and, although based in Stockport and Manchester, we represent professionals across the UK.
+Clifford Johnston & Co. solicitors has a team of professional ARB Lawyers with the expertise and knowledge to assist you if you are being investigated by the Architects Regulation Board (ARB).
+We have a national client base and, although based in Stockport and Manchester, we represent architects in professional discipline cases across the UK.

 We understand that being investigated by the ARB is a very challenging and worrying time for you.
-You will no doubt be worried about your livelihood, your character and your future career.
+You will no doubt be concerned about your livelihood, your character and your future career.
 The process is often long and drawn out.
 This can create the additional pressure of defending the allegations whilst maintaining your business.
-Our expert ARB solicitors are available to assist and represent you throughout this difficult time.
+Our expert ARB Lawyers are available to assist and represent you throughout this difficult time.

 Architects, by the very nature of their work, have a significant amount of responsibility and pressure to get things right.
 Because of this, any unacceptable professional conduct or serious professional incompetence is treated very seriously.
 The ARB deals with serious matters such as criminal convictions, dishonesty, lack of insurance and breaches of health and safety legislation.
 In addition, the ARB also deals with less serious complaints such as failure to respond promptly to complaints and failure to issue written terms of engagement.

 If you are being investigated by the ARB, it is important that you contact a Defence Lawyer for Architects immediately.
 We will do everything possible to defend your career and your reputation.
 ARB hearings are held in public and members of the press and public are permitted to attend.
 There is, therefore, the risk of damage to your reputation and livelihood.